chronicleprotocol/oracle-suite/README.md

 ## Lair

-A tool to store and provide HTTP API for Leeloo events.
+A tool to store and provide HTTP API for blockchain events provided by Leeloo.

 see: [Lair CLI Readme](cmd/lair/README.md)